Hipparchus-Math/hipparchus/src/site/markdown/userguide/linear.md

 # 3 Linear Algebra
 ## 3.1 Overview
-Linear algebra support in commons-math provides operations on real matrices (both dense and sparse matrices are supported) and vectors.
+Linear algebra support in Hipparchus provides operations on real matrices (both dense and sparse matrices are supported) and vectors.
 It features basic operations (addition, subtraction ...) and decomposition algorithms that can be used to solve linear systems either in exact sense and in least squares sense.